Contractors’ most tax efficient salary and dividend levels, 2017/18

 Don't feel pressured into a tax planning strategy if it's not for you

 Savvy contractors should make themselves aware of these tax thresholds.
-Seeing them, most will choose to restrict dividend drawings.
-This will ensure that they don’t slip into the £45k higher band.
+Upon seeing them, most will choose to restrict dividend drawings.
+This will ensure they don't slip into the £45k higher band.

 Any remaining income they'll leave in the business as retained profits.
 That's what we mean by "optimal tax strategy".

-But some contractors may not have that choice.
-They may well need to access their retained profits.
+But some contractors may not have that choice and may need to get at their retained profits.
 Lifestyle choices and/or expenses will dictate how they access and spend their income.

-Here, getting the balance right is paramount to staying tax efficient and enjoying life.
+Getting the balance right is key to staying tax efficient, but still enjoying the contractor lifestyle.

 So let's be clear: tax efficiency is a personal choice.
 No one will hold you to ransom if your drawings take you into the upper tax band.
 Well, maybe apart from the tax man.